Wednesday 14 January, 7:00-9:30pm – start of new 10 week extension classes - goes through to 18 March ($120) .

 When not dancing or sharing in scrumptious everyone-helping-out-meals in one of the several cooking and dining areas, lap up wondrous caves, thermal pools, river walks and bush tranquillity.
 Start planning your day and evening dress (we may be able to help newcomers with hire) and why not this year join those in Victorian bathing costume?
 In 2015 we will also be adding in an outdoor barbeque with games and a trip to a nearby homestead which used-to hold dances—and for keeping the dance experience alive after the event, instructions and music for all 80 or so dances danced will be available in the latest edition of John’s Historic Dance books.

 To take exclusive possession of the buildings we’ve had to pay for all beds in advance, so please do register soon to help us out of debt!
 Later this year we will keep in good touch with all participants re: detail plans and proposed bed and kitchen groupings.

-Payments can be also be made directly to John or Aylwen in a class or by electronic deposit in ‘Earthly Delights’ BSB 112-908 Acc 121 607 765.
+Payments can be also be made directly to John or Aylwen or by electronic deposit in ‘Earthly Delights’ BSB 112-908 Acc 121 607 765.
 Prices are in Australian dollars - overseas guests may not be aware that our dollar is very low at the moment so you will be paying much less than what is advertised here.